wassermanlab/TF-Binding-Matrix/README.md

-# Transcription factor binding matrix
+# TF binding matrix
-A sparse 3D matrix of 2,503,732 bound and open regions across 175 transcription factors and 70 cells/tissues
+A sparse 3D matrix of 1,817,918 bound and open regions across 163 transcription factors and 52 cell and tissue types

 ```
 git clone https://github.com/wassermanlab/TF-Binding-Matrix.git
 ```

 ## News
-01/09/2019 We have improved the profile inference tool by implementing our own [similarity regression](https://www.nature.com/articles/s41588-019-0411-1) method.
+01/06/2020 Using recent data from [ENCODE](https://www.encodeproject.org/files/ENCFF503GCK/), we have expanded the matrix; it now covers 2,503,732 bound/open regions across 175 TFs and 70 cells/tissues

 ## Content
 * The `examples` folder contains the sequences of two transcription factors (TFs) and one protein that is not a transcription factor, such as the human serine/threonine-protein kinase [mTOR](https://www.uniprot.org/uniprot/P42345)